-Christmas is Coming! if there's anyone remaining on your holiday gift list, time is running out to find just the right present.
-For the horse lovers on your list, however (your riding buddy, your trainer, your farrier or vet), you needn?t worry.
-We've got you covered.
+Christmas is Coming!
+If there’s anyone remaining on your holiday gift list, time is running out to find just the right present.
+For the horse lovers on your list, however (your riding buddy, your trainer, your farrier or vet), you need don’t worry.
+We’ve got you covered.

 1. Honor Through Donation

 The idea: Contribute to an equine charitable organization in your giftee’s name.
 If she’s the proud owner of a rescue horse, donate to a local rescue.
 If she’s lost a horse to a disease, donate in her and her horse’s name to a group like the American Association of Equine Practitioners Foundation (aaep.org), which funds research into equine ailments.
 Or perhaps she volunteers at a therapeutic riding center to which you could donate.
 Additional options include a wide range of other national programs, such as the Equine Land Conservation Resource (elcr.org).

 Best for: The philanthropist who delights in helping others; the person who already has everything.